leobix/adaptive_ensemble/README.md

 where MAE = Mean Absolute Error, MAPE = Mean Absolute Percentage Error, RMSE = Root Mean Squared Error, R2 = R2 score.
 To compute the Conditional Value at Risk scores, add --CVAR to your command.

+## Arguments for your command:

+Arguments

+1. File and Data Configuration

+--filename-X
+Description: Specifies the filename for data X.
+Type: String
+Default: data/X_toy_test.csv

+--filename-y
+Description: Specifies the filename for the targets y.
+Type: String
+Default: data/y_toy_test.csv

+--data
+Description: Name or identifier for the dataset used.
+Type: String
+Default: mydata